plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 ## copy\_mb

-Copy Build.PL and cpanfile from the build into the git repository.
+Copy Build.PL from the build into the git repository.
 Exclude them from gather.

 This allows other developers to use the dist from the git checkout, without needing